Yakuhito/yakuhito.github.io/_posts/2020-06-01-rop-with-one-gadget.md

 gdb-peda$
 {% endhighlight %}

-Memory block 0x00404000-0x00405000 is readable and writeable, so it is a very good candidate, even though it is not eactly the stack.
+Memory block 0x00404000-0x00405000 is readable and writeable, so it is a very good candidate, even though it is not exactly the stack.
 I chose to set RBP to 0x00404500, which is in the middle of that memory block.
-The gadget that pops rbp can be easily found using rp++:

-{% highlight auto %}
-$ rp-lin-x64 -f pwn_baby_rop  -r 1 | grep 'pop rbp'
-0x0040115d: pop rbp ; ret  ;  (1 found)
-{% endhighlight %}
+The string that overwirtes RBP is located exactly before the one that overwrites RIP, so we have to modify the payload accordingly.

 The final script: